ReLU Neural Networks with Linear Layers are Biased Towards Single- and Multi-Index Models: Rescaling invariant form of the representation cost

-Part of the difficulty in interpreting the expression for the $R_L$-cost in \eqref{eq:nucnormex} is that it varies under different sets of parameters realizing the same function.
-In particular, the loss in \eqref{eq:nucnormex} may vary under a trivial rescaling of the weights: for any vector $\bm\lambda \in \R^K$ with positive entries, by the 1-homogeneity of the ReLU activation we have
+Part of the difficulty in interpreting the expression for the $R_L$ cost in \eqref{eq:nucnormex} is that it varies under different sets of parameters realizing the same function.
+In particular, consider the following rescaling of parameters: for any vector $\vlambda \in \R^K$ with positive entries, by the 1-homogeneity of the ReLU activation we have

 However, the value of the objective in \eqref{eq:nucnormex} may vary between the two parameter sets realizing the same function.
 To account for this scaling invariance, we define a new loss function $\Phi_L$ by optimizing over all such ``diagonal'' rescalings of units.
-Using the AM-GM inequality and a change of variables, one can prove that $\Phi_L$ depends only on $\mW$ and $\va$ only through the product matrix $\mD_{\va}\mW$.
+Using the AM-GM inequality and a change of variables, one can prove that $\Phi_L$ depends only on $\mW$ and $\va$ only through the $K \times d$ matrix $\mD_{\va}\mW$.
 This leads us to the following result. \begin{lemma} For any $f \in \setofnns{\densitysupp}$, we have